 The petition forced the city to either adopt the original regulations approved back in October 2014 by former Mayor Lee Leffingwell (which lacked any fingerprinting requirement and only collected a 1% franchise fee) or bring the issue to a vote.
 Uber and Lyft threatened to leave the city if they are forced to fingerprint background check their drivers.

 Uber Technologies, Inc. was formed in 2009 in San Francisco as a smartphone app to allow riders to get a ride from local drivers, using their own vehicles.
 Now the company operates in over 50 countries and is worth upwards of $60 billion.
 Lyft is a similar company also based in San Francisco.
 These and other transportation network companies have been the topic of debate over safety and other concerns since their inception.
 All eyes will be on Austin when the city’s voters take to the ballot in May.

-Safety on the road, whether behind the wheel or as a passenger, is our top concern at Terry & Kelly, PLLC.
+Safety on the road, whether behind the wheel or as a passenger, is our top concern at TK Injury Lawyers.
 If you’ve been injured in a car accident, it’s extremely important to contact Austin Car Accident Attorney immediately in order to preserve certain legal rights.
 Call us today at 512-910-2000 for a free consultation and case evaluation.

 Summer is almost here, and that means road trip season.
 While getting out on the road with your family is a great way to see the country and reconnect with friends and loved ones, you want to make sure to keep your kids safe in the process – and to be in compliance with Texas’s […]